DECLARING A MAJOR

 EMERGENCY ALERT SYSTEM SIGN-UP

-The Director of Student Services coordinates student services for both campuses.
+The Director of Enrollment Management coordinates student services for both campuses.
 Included is assistance with academic advising, placement assistance, information concerning housing, transportation, childcare options, student insurance, coping skills and relevant areas that directly affect student success.
 Referrals are made when necessary.

 A percentage of Albuquerque’s student services are administered at the main campus in Tucson, Arizona.
 Albuquerque students may contact the Tucson campus directly by dialing 1-800-825-8753.